Polymarket review, for South African traders

 Page FAQ

-Yes for the platform mechanics.
-Settlement is on-chain, the team is public, and the contracts have been audited.
 The risk is not platform safety, it is total loss on any single trade.
 Treat every trade as risk capital.

 Buy USDC for ZAR on Luno or VALR.
 Move it to your own wallet on the Polygon network.
 The platform reads USDC on Polygon and credits your account automatically.